Contact us Start a Trial

 Manual configuration

-Note: we discourage manual configuration, especially for rule parameters other than severity because it’s easy to get the syntax wrong.
+We discourage manual configuration—especially for rule parameters besides severity—because it’s easy to get the syntax wrong.
+The UI should normally suffice for your needs.

 To configure the severity of rules, add a line using this template: